Gender and development

+Gender roles in childhood development

+Introduction

 Gender identity formation in early childhood is an important aspect of child development, shaping how individuals see themselves and others in terms of gender (Martin & Ruble, 2010).
 It encompasses the understanding and internalization of societal norms, roles, and expectations associated with a specific gender.
 As time progresses, there becomes more outlets for these gender roles to be influenced due to the increase outlets of new media.
 This developmental process begins early and is influenced by various factors, including socialization, cultural norms, and individual experiences.
 Understanding and addressing gender roles in childhood is essential for promoting healthy identity development and fostering gender equity (Martin & Ruble, 2010).